Why I LOVE Crock Pots

 Good For Parties – Bella 13576 Triple Slow Cooker (3 x 2.5 Quart)

 The buffet system allows you make smaller amounts of multiple favorite dishes.
 This is great for dips, desserts, appetizers or anything you can think to serve in smaller quantities.
 Each crock pot is 2.5 quarts and runs on its own heating system, so you can cook each at a different temperature for a different amount of time if needed.
+If you keep this organized along with your kitchen you can get a lot done fast!

 If you don’t need more than one or two options, you don’t have to use all three.
 This system has lid holders so there is no more having to put your wet lids on the counters; they are able to stay easily lifted and stationary right there on the crock pot system.
-This set also comes with three serving spoons that you can keep right in each individual crock pot to serve with.
+This set also comes with three serving spoons that you can keep right in each individual crockpot to serve with.
 Each crock pot comes out individually to make cleaning easy.
 This buffet system is one that is sure to be used at every holiday, family, and party function.
 Can you dip it?

 Cuisinart PSC-350 (3.5 Quart)

-This is a smaller crock pot designed for the smaller family or couples.
+The Cuisinart PSC-350 is a smaller crock pot designed for the smaller family or couples.
 What is unique and different about this specific model is that is has four cooking modes: low, high, warm, and simmer, which not a lot of crock pots have.
 You can set the time according to your recipe, and when it is done cooking it automatically turns to the warms setting.
 So you don’t even need to be home when it is done cooking, which is nice if you have a busy lifestyle.
 It’s dishwasher safe and a great option for those families who don’t need to cook as much at once.

 There are a couple crock pot accessories that I would recommend purchasing.